 hSo, when is the best time of year to get that perfect Instagram-worthy lupin shot?
-The lupins bloom in spring and stay in flower until late summer.
-In other words, that’s between September and February.
-Within that period, though, the best time where the flowers really peak is roughly between mid-November until late December, or early January.
+The lupins bloom in late spring and stay in flower until mid summer.
+In other words, that’s between November and February.
+Within that period, though, the best time where the flowers really peak is roughly between mid-November and late December or early January.
 This, of course, will change depending on the weather.
-The flowers look their absolute best at sun rise and sunset: the golden hours for photography.
+The flowers look their absolute best at sunrise and sunset, the golden hours for photography.
 Make sure you stay safe and park your car in a suitable spot off the side of the road when you go lupin hunting!
-Or, just stay at The Cairns and you’ll be a short walk away to the perfect shot.
+Or, stay at The Cairns and you’ll be just a short walk from the perfect shot.